aelfric/ncfl-livedocs/events/cx.md

     are judging it.
 We trust you to start on time once you are on the way.
   - ONLY THE ASSIGNED JUDGE MAY JUDGE.
 YOU MAY NOT (NEVER EVER) ALLOW SOMEONE ELSE TO JUDGE IN YOUR NAME.
 ONLY THE TABROOM CAN CHANGE A JUDGE.
-  - **You can be fined for not reporting to your room on time.** If the Tab Room has to substitute a new/different judge in for your assigned round, you will be fined.
+  - **You can be fined for not reporting to your room on time even if you have acknowledged your ballot.** If the Tab Room has to substitute a new/different judge in for your assigned round, you will be fined.

 - Once you are in your room:
   - Confirm (verbally) that the debaters’ names/codes and sides listed on your